The Grand Seduction is a 2013 Canadian film directed by Don McKeller based on a French-Canadian film, La Grande Séduction.

 Lucky for them, they eventually find their doctor when Dr. Paul Lewis (Taylor Kitsch) is detained at the airport after cocaine is found in his luggage.
 The agent, the former mayor of Tickle Head, agrees to overlook this discovery if Paul will live in Tickle Head for one month.

-From there, Murray French (Brendan Gleeson) convinces the rest of the townsfolk to try to "seduce" John into wanting to stay in Tickle Head, permanently, thus ensuring that the town gets the facility.
+From there, Murray French (Brendan Gleeson) convinces the rest of the townsfolk to try to "seduce" Paul into wanting to stay in Tickle Head, permanently, thus ensuring that the town gets the facility.
 With that plan in mind, the townsfolk go along with his plan to make Tickle Head Dr. Lewis' kind of town.

 The Grand Seduction contains examples of: